pudly/schmopera-hugo/content/articles/ensemble-boheme.md

 youtube_url = ""

 +++
 The Canadian Opera Company's production of _La bohème_ has been running smoothly, in the able hands of two casts.
-On Wednesday night, yet another group of singers stepped into the iconic roles of Puccini's bohemian tragedy,
+On Wednesday night, yet another group of singers stepped into the iconic roles of Puccini's bohemian tragedy, in a special (and free) performance that's part of the COC's new Opera for Toronto initiative.

+Each year, the COC sets aside a night to show off the young artists of the Ensemble Studio;

 \#OperaForToronto